Cordless Leaf Blower Buyer's Guide

 Cordless leaf blowers are more popular than ever.
-When you consider all the benefits that modern-day battery leaf blowers offer, it's easy to see why.
+When you consider all the benefits that modern-day battery powered leaf blowers offer, it's easy to see why.

 For the budget-minded (and eco-minded) consumer, cordless blowers are a great tool for cleaning up leaves and debris for several reasons:

 Yet thanks to recent innovations, today's cordless leaf blowers can be almost as powerful as gas leaf blowers.
 So what should you look for when buying one?

 Because they don't run on gas, battery-operated leaf blowers are easy to maintain.
 There's no fuel to refill, no oil level to check, and no spark plug to replace.

 Instead, today's cordless blowers run on powerful lithium-ion (Li-ion) batteries with voltages anywhere between 18V and 120V, depending on the blower model.
 Li-ion batteries offer several advantages over the Ni-Cad batteries of old:

 - Up to 50% lighter

 - Provide consistent power even as the battery's charge wears down